gh-andre/KeePassFont/README.md

 The original KeePass source is always committed on `main` and tagged with the original version number.
 All changes are maintained in version branches, which contain cherry-picked changes from the previous version and new changes.
-Current topology looks like this:
+The current topology looks like this:

            VS2019    8pt/10pt        VS2019   8pt/10pt